cwells/taskgraph/README.md

 is only used 45 times, and this would appear to be a largely mechanical refactor, so I estimate this would take one day to complete.

-While it may seem like a rather small thing, when presented with this:
+While it may seem like a rather small thing, realize that the following list of function calls must be hand-curated by the developer to ensure proper execution order.
+Contrast that with simply declaring dependencies in a decorator and calling `task.run()` and the benefits becomes readily apparent.

 ```python
     def run(self):